EliasB8/100-days-of-code/log.md

 **Today's Progress**: Learned about REST and how to use json-server node module for creating a REST server.
 I also learend about fetch along with promises.

 **Thoughts**: Promise then catch!!

+### Day 39: August 11, Tuesday, 2020

+**Today's Progress**: Learned about fetch POST requests and React animations.
+Assignment 4 the final assignment of the react course @coursera is next and it seems challenging, we shall see.